flavienbwk/book-devops/eng/README.md

 > In summary: Instead of just listing dependencies, the aim is to set up continuous detection of used libraries for all projects.
 It's essential to alert about threats as early as possible and refuse contributions that could bring risks before they are deployed in production.

-#### SAST
+#### Static Application Security Testing (SAST)

 While SCA tools allow you to analyze the composition of your project (its dependencies and software used), SAST tools aim to analyze the software code you develop.
 However, SAST tools also cover SCA features.
-Both fall under the domain of _Source code analysis_ or "Source code analysis" in English.
+Both fall under the domain of _Source code analysis_.

-_Static Application Security Testing_ (SAST), or "Static Security Testing of Applications" in English, focuses on techniques and tools intended to find vulnerabilities in your source code before it's run.
+_Static Application Security Testing_ (SAST), focuses on techniques and tools intended to find vulnerabilities in your source code before it's run.
 They represent a form of white box testing.
 For instance, SAST tools will identify insecure configurations, SQL injection risks, memory leaks, [path traversal risks](https://owasp.org/www-community/attacks/Path_Traversal), and [race conditions](https://stackoverflow.com/a/34550/4958081).

 Here's a list of SAST tools with their descriptions to understand their variety: